Confirmed COVID-19 Cases*

 Any student who has been on campus or an off-site college-related activity (clinicals, etc.) and has since tested positive for COVID-19 or any infectious disease MUST report it immediately.
 Please complete the form below.
 This form is confidential and will be sent directly to the Dean of Student Development.

-A: Yes, PSC Counselors are using Google Hangouts to meet with students.
-To learn more about counseling services, please contact Personal Counselor, Shannon Word at email@example.com or at (708) 709-3511.
+A: Yes, students may meet with the PSC counselor through Google Meet.
+Additional services and resources are available.
+To learn more about counseling services, please contact Personal Counselor, Shannon Word at firstname.lastname@example.org or at (708) 709-3511.

 A: The Writing Center is available for online appointments.
 Students can make appointments at https://prairiestate.mywconline.com/, and from there they will be given instructions on how to access their online appointment.